jchavezar/vertex-ai-samples/vertex-custom-ml/sklearn/README.md

 ## How To Use

-There are different ways to have training-predictions on Vertex; using containers, local-python-file, python distribution package, [run.py](./run.py) has all the steps to fire training and predictions using those different ways.
+There are different ways to have training-predictions on Vertex; using containers, local-python-file, python distribution package, [run.py](./run.py) has all the steps to fire training and predictions using those different ways, some of them needs container images so let's build them first:

 ## Create the Training Image